krismakesstuff/WeatherMusic/README.md

 | Max Patches | Description
 |-------------|------------|
-| RainSynth   | 2 voice sine wave synth arpeggiator.
-Each clock cycle triggers the following:<br>- Randomly chooses frequency multiplier of each osc.<br>- Randomly delays ADSR note on.<br>- Randomly chooses to trigger the left or right osc.
+| RainSynth   | 4 OSCs: 2 sine, 2 saw, each channel has dedicated saw and sine OSCs.
+There is noise stage that is applied to both channels equally.
+After that, a delay and filter.
+Each "clock input" triggers random numbers for the following parameters:<br>- frequency multiplier for each channel's OSCs.<br>- delay time for ADSR note on.<br>-  left or right channel to trigger note on.
 | HeatSynth  | Need to build.
 Could be for temperature, humidity, maybe pressure as well?
 | WindSynth  | Need to build.
 Would be for windspeed, and winddirection.
+| EarthTone | Single sine wave at 64hz.